 During early 2016, I attended the Apple TV Tech Talks.
 In April of that year, I helped to organize a local hackathon run by and for high school students called def() hacks in New York.
 In September, I attended PennApps XIV, at which I was one of only 100 high school students attending.

-From May to July of 2017, I worked with members of Apple’s education department to create an application that supported the growing farm-to-table initiative by facilitating communication between schools and farms.
+From May to July of 2017, I worked with members of Apple’s National Education Development Team to create an application that supported the growing farm-to-table initiative by facilitating communication between schools and farms.

 During summer 2017, after having attended the Summer Academy at Make School for two years previous as a student, I was able to offer assistance and guidance to others as a teaching assistant.